jobusser/news-analysis/README.md

    - Enhancements through bump maps, reflectivity, and opacity yield a more rough and realistic asset.

 2. **The solar system:**
-   - The scene's entirety is the Earth, Sun, and sparrkling stars.
+   - The scene's entirety is the Earth, Sun, and sparkling stars.
    - The Earth's position, rotation, and axis is approximated using the the time of day and time of year.
    Seasonal changes can also be seen on the texture of the Earth with the coming and goings of winter.
-   - Custom shaders written in GLSL are used throughout to soften and immersify the scene.rsive.
+   - Custom shaders written in GLSL are used throughout to soften and immerse.

 The scene of NavNews can easily be described as an overkill.
 Consider it a combination of finding joy in the creation process and